-For questions or concerns about this document, contact Lisa Mach at mach.l@portseattle.org or Alan Olson at olson.a@portseattle.org.
+For questions or concerns about this document, contact Heather Munden at munden.h@portseattle.org or Sean Anderson at anderson.s@portseattle.org.

 Tenant Improvement Design and Construction Process

 Note: Depending on the project's scope and complexity, some of the following steps may be simplified or not required.